soneill-lab/MMAP-commands/README.md

 ./mmap2018_04_07_13_28.intel --ped pedigree.ped.csv --read_binary_covariance_file grm.bin --trait Trait 1 --phenotype_id IID --phenotype_filename phenotypes.csv --binary_genotype_filename genotypes.bin --single_pedigree
 # Filename: Trait_1.add.mle.pval.slim.csv

 # Use R to generate a Manhattan plot to explain GWAS results with the qqman  function to plot the p-values of each individual SNP against the -log10 (P value) on the y axis.
 The dotted line signifies the significance level that we are using.
-In this case, it will be 0.05/3000.
+In this case, it will be 0.05/10000.

 install.packages("qqman")
 library(qqman)

 gwas<- read.csv("<filename>")
- #To double check that the appropriate column names are present:
+\# To double check that the appropriate column names are present: colnames(gwas)
-  colnames(gwas)
-#Generate the manhattan plot
+\# Generate the manhattan plot
+pdf("filename")
-manhattan(gwas, chr = "CHR", bp = "POS", p = "SNP_TSCORE_PVAL", snp = "SNP",
-col = c("red", "blue"), chrlabs = NULL, suggestiveline = -log10(1e-05), genomewideline = -log10(0.05/nrows(gwas)))
+manhattan(gwas, chr = "CHR", bp = "POS", p = "SNP_TSCORE_PVAL", snp = "SNP", col = c("red", "blue"), chrlabs = NULL, suggestiveline = -log10(1e-05), genomewideline=-log10(0.05/nrows(gwas)))

-#To upload R plot to imguR
 dev.off()

-install.packages("imguR")
-library(imguR)